-Project Number: OP10-05 (03-M-01)
+Project Number: OP11-05 (03-M-01)

 Project Description: The funds will be used to provide free child restraint inspections; conduct seat belt education and awareness campaigns; child passenger safety technician training; and a child restraint photo ID program.
-The project will also send one individual to attend the Lifesavers and Kids in Motion conferences.
+The project will also send one individual to attend the Lifesavers or Kids in Motion conference.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.

-7 | Project Title: Oahu Child Restraint Program
+7 Project Title: Oahu Child Restraint Program

-Project Number: OP10-05 (04-O-01)
+Project Number: OP11-05 (04-O-01)

 Project Description: The Keiki Injury Prevention Coalition (KIPC) will use funds towards the expansion of education on child passenger safety to include the three most common mistakes made when installing car seats.
 The program will also include in-service educational sessions within medical centers and training sessions with select retailers that sell car seats.
-KIPC will provide car seat education, installation and inspections at fixed child restraint fitting stations, as well as maintain the current system of car seat sites.
+KIPC will provide car seat education, installation and inspections at fixed child restraint fitting stations and at community car seat checks.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.